 Andrew Mackintosh, Business Operations Director

-Andrew brings over 20 years’ leadership and management experience in finance, operations, and administration to PLJV.
-In addition to a passion for animal welfare and education, he enjoys developing relationships to support nonprofits, and his career has involved the coordination of numerous development projects from donor cultivation to strategic and capital planning.
-Andrew currently serves as Treasurer on the Board of Trustees at Mackintosh Academy and is a board member for life with Best Pets Colorado, a nonprofit dedicated to finding permanent homes for the hardest-to-adopt shelter animals.
+Andrew brings over 20 years’ leadership and management experience in finance, operations, and human resources to PLJV.
+In addition to a passion for animal welfare, he enjoys building relationships that support the work of nonprofit organizations, and his career has involved the coordination of numerous development projects from direct donor cultivation to strategic and capital planning.
+Andrew is a board member for life with Best Pets Colorado, a nonprofit dedicated to finding permanent homes for the hardest-to-adopt shelter animals in the Denver Metro area.
 He is currently finishing his degree in Organizational Communication and Public Relations at the University of Colorado Denver.
 Andrew joined the PLJV team in December 2014.

 Christopher Rustay, Conservation Delivery Leader